puppetlabs/puppet-docs/source/learning/variables.markdown

 Variables
 ---------

-If you've ever scripted anything, a lot of this chapter will be very familiar.
-So in the interest of moving a little faster, let's do some bullet points:
+Variables!
+I'm going to bet you pretty much know this drill, so let's move a little faster:

 * `$variables` always start with a dollar sign.
 You assign to variables with the `=` operator.
-* Variables can hold strings, numbers, arrays, and hashes.
+* Variables can hold strings, numbers, special values (false, undef...), arrays, and hashes.
-* You can use variables as the value for any resource attribute, or even as the title of a resource.
+* You can use variables as the value for any resource attribute, or as the title of a resource.
 * You can also interpolate variables inside strings, if you use double-quotes.
 To distinguish a `${variable}` from the surrounding text, you should wrap its name in curly braces.
-* Every variable has a short name and a fully-qualified name.
+* Every variable has a short local name and a long fully-qualified name.
 Fully qualified variables look like `$scope::variable`.
-Top scope variables are the same, but their scope is nameless: `$::top_scope_variable`.
+Top scope variables are the same, but their scope is nameless.
+(For example: `$::top_scope_variable`.)
 * You can only assign the same variable **once** in a given scope.[^declarative]

 [^declarative]: This has to do with the declarative nature of the Puppet language: the idea is that the order in which you read the file shouldn't matter, so changing a value halfway through is illegal, since it would make the results order-dependent. <br><br>In practice, this isn't the full story, because you can't currently read a variable anywhere north of its assignment.
 We're working on that.

-The easiest way to start taking advantage of variables is just to make your code cleaner:
+{% highlight ruby %}
     $longthing = "Imagine I have something really long in here.
 Like an SSH key, let's say."

     file {'authorized_keys':
       path    => '/root/.ssh/authorized_keys',
       content => $longthing,
     }

-But that, of course, is just the beginning.
+{% endhighlight %}

+Pretty easy, all told.

 Facts
 -----

+And now, a small amount of magic.

-Before you even start writing your manifests, Puppet builds a stash of pre-assigned variables.
+Before you even start writing your manifests, Puppet builds you a stash of pre-assigned variables.
 Check it out:

 {% highlight ruby %}
-    # facts-simple.pp
+    # hosts-simple.pp

-    # The type reference, as ever, is your friend:
+    # Host type reference:
     # http://docs.puppetlabs.com/references/latest/type.html#host

     host {'self':